How to prevent baby from choking

 3. Read warning labels.

-Labels of caution and ‘do not use’ have always been placed for a reason.
+Labels of caution and ‘do not use’ are there for a reason.
 Before choosing a toy for baby, always check for choking warnings placed on labels.
 Carefully read warning labels on toys before giving them to young children.
 To check if a part of a toy is too small, use a small parts test device, which is available at many toy stores.
 Use only age-appropriate toys for baby.
 Don’t hesitate to ask store attendants which toys are appropriate for your little boy or girl.
 Reading labels should not focus on toys but also on food too.

 4. Supervise feeding.